top of page

 IMG_0139.jpg

-Commercial forestry grant applications should be made in line with existing legal frameworks for assessing environmental impact and mitigation.
 Stobo Hope is an environmentally and culturally sensitive 1000+ ha glen in the Scottish Borders.
-In 2024, this unique landscape was threatened by a commercial forestry project without full assessment of the environmental or community impacts.
-A legal challenge raised by Stobo Hope Residents Action Group, supported by Restore Nature, stopped unlawful work .
-The judicial review was successful and an EIA is in progress.
+In 2024, this beautiful landscape was threatened by a commercial forestry project without full assessment of the environmental impacts.

 Delivering on Carbon and Biodiversity targets